clitetailor/react-epic/docs/APIReference.md

 # API Reference

-React Epic provides two ways to subscribe to a stream: By either using `Subscribe` component or providing a component with a HOC via `withRx`.
-Otherwise, React Epic provide two utilities to work with state and props `bindState` and `bindActions`.
+React Epic provides two ways to subscribe to a stream: By either using `<Subscribe />` or providing a component with a HOC via `withRx`.
+Furthermore, there're three utilities to work with state and actions binding are `bindState`, `bindAction` and `bindActions`.

 ## Subscribe